jasgrewal/cancerscope/README.md

 All scripts required to run SCOPE are [included](cancerscope).

 ## Citing cancerscope
+If you have used this package for any academic research, it would be great if you could cite the associated paper.
+A bibtex citation is provided for your ease of use:
+`(paper currently embargoed)`

 ## License
 cancerscope is distributed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.